 INTEGRATED URBAN FLOOD MANAGEMENT IN INDIA

-The Department of Civil Engineering, Indian Institute of Science (IISc), Bangalore had organized a one-week Monsoon School on "Urban Floods" during July 3 - 8, 2017, as one of the outreach activities in the research project entitled, Urban Flood Management in India: Technology Driven Solutions, sponsored by ITRA (Information Technology Research Academy), Ministry of Information and Technology, Government of India.
-The School comprised of lectures and tutorials by experts, covering topics of urban meteorology, urban hydrology, radar and remote sensing analysis of rain events, big data analysis for urban processes, engineering practices and post-flood responses.
+The Department of Civil Engineering, Indian Institute of Science (IISc), Bangalore had organized a one-week Monsoon School on "Urban Floods" during 2-7 July, 2018, as one of the outreach activities in the research project entitled, Urban Flood Management in India: Technology Driven Solutions, sponsored by ITRA (Information Technology Research Academy), Ministry of Information and Technology, Government of India and United Nations Educational, Scientific and Cultural Organization (UNESCO).
+The School comprised of lectures and tutorials by experts, covering topics of urban meteorology, urban hydrology, radar and remote sensing analysis of rain events, monsoon and extreme precipitation dynamics, urban groundwater, engineering practices and post-flood responses.
 Group discussions were arranged to bring out the relevance of the state-of-the-art tools and methodologies for managing urban floods in Indian cities.
 The School targeted the practicing engineers and young researchers working with government or private bodies and educational institutes.

 Venue for the Lectures: GJ Hall, Dept of Civil Engg

-Venue for Tutorials: Conference Room/Computer Room, Dept of Civil Engg
+Venue for Tutorials: Conference Room, Dept of Civil Engg

-Overview of the event: The event consisted of 39 participants across India and neighbouring countries (Bhutan and Nepal) joined the workshop.
+Overview of the event: The event consisted of 37 participants from India and neighbouring countries (Bhutan, Nepal and Sri Lanka).
 Prof. Dev Niyogi from Purdue University and Dr. Bhanu Neupane from UNESCO, Paris joined the workshop as resource persons.
-Indian speakers, Prof. D Nagesh Kumar, Prof. M Sekhar, Prof. MS Mohan Kumar, Prof. P. P. Mujumdar, Prof. V V Srinivas, Prof. Arpita Mondal, Prof. J Indu delivered lectures on different topics relating to urban floods.
+Indian speakers, Prof. D Nagesh Kumar, Prof. M Sekhar, Prof. MS Mohan Kumar, Prof. P P Mujumdar, Prof. V V Srinivas, Dr. J Indu, Dr. Subimal Ghosh and Dr. Chandra Rupa R delivered lectures on different topics relating to urban floods.

 The participants of the workshop came from different backgrounds.
-Young faculty members from different educational institutions; Scientists from CDAC; Officials from Nepal and Bhutan; Research Scholars and graduate students from different education institutes including IIT Hyderabad, IISc Bangalore joined the workshop.
+Young faculty members, research scholars and graduate students from different educational institutes; Scientists from KSNDMC, CSTEP and CSSRI - RRS, Lucknow; Officials from Bhutan, Nepal and Sri Lanka and practitioners from private organizations joined the workshop.
 This versatile group of participants helped to develop a very dynamic learning process through the workshop.